questdb/mindsdb-tutorial/README.md

   cardinality, and visualize these in BI tools like [Grafana](https://grafana.com/), and [Tableau](https://www.tableau.com/).

-[QuestDB](https://questdb.io/) is **the best open-source**, column-oriented SQL database for time-series type data.
+[QuestDB](https://questdb.io/) is **the fastest open-source**, column-oriented SQL database for time-series data.
-It has been designed and built for massively-parallelized vectorized execution, and SIMD, as the de-facto backend for high-performance demanding applications in financial services, IoT, IIoT, ML, DevOps and observability.
+It has been designed and built for massively-parallelized vectorized execution and SIMD, as the de-facto backend for high-performance demanding applications in financial services, IoT, IIoT, ML, MLOps, DevOps and observability.
-QuestDB implements **ANSI SQL with additional extensions for time-specific queries**, which make it simple to correlate data from multiple sources using relational and time series joins, and execute aggregation functions with simplicity and speed.
+QuestDB implements **ANSI SQL with additional extensions for time-specific queries**, which make it simple to correlate data from multiple sources using relational and time series [joins](https://questdb.io/docs/reference/sql/join), and execute [aggregation functions](https://questdb.io/docs/reference/function/aggregation) with simplicity and speed.
 In addition, QuestDB is resources efficient (comparatively cheaper than other projects to run in cloud environments), simple to install, manage, use, and stable in all [production environments](https://questdb.io/customers/).

 Combining both MindsDB and QuestDB gives you unbound prediction ability with SQL.
-You can perform all the pre-processing of your data inside QuestDB using its powerful and [unique extended SQL](https://questdb.io/customers/), and then you can access these data from MindsDB, in its own [also unique SQL](https://docs.mindsdb.com/sql/), to produce powerful ML models.
+You can perform all the pre-processing of your data inside QuestDB using its powerful and [unique extended SQL](https://questdb.io/docs/concept/sql-extensions), and then you can access these data from MindsDB, in its own [also unique SQL](https://docs.mindsdb.com/sql/), to produce powerful ML models.